 Labor efficiency variance compares the actual direct labor and estimated direct labor for units produced during the period.

-It is a very important tool for management as it provides the management a very close look at the efficiency of labor work.
+It is a very important tool for management as it provides the management with a very close look at the efficiency of labor work.

 Example of direct labor efficiency variance

-ABC Company is producing crystal glass in a very high tech company.
+ABC Company produces crystal glass in a very high-tech company.
 Labor is used for packing the glass into cotton.
-The company is recently implemented the standard costing system.

-The actual results show that the packing department worked 2200 hours while 1000 kinds of cotton are packed.
-The standard cost for labor hour is $40.
+The actual results show that the packing department worked 2200 hours while 1000 kinds of cotton were packed.

 Required: Calculate the efficiency variance